Thank you for your interest in Bella Coola Valley Search and Rescue. In order to become a member, there are several steps that must be taken:

 What Happens Next?

-After you have completed your GSAR course, you will have a 6 month probationary period where you will be assessed for suitability for the group.
+After you have completed your GSAR course, you will have a 6-month probationary period during which you will be assessed for suitability for the group.
 After this period, you may request acceptance into the Society as a member.

-At this point you may participate in further training in Swiftwater Rescue, Medical Rescue, and High-Angle Rope Rescue, or asked to take training in Team Leader, Train-the-Trainer (GSAR Instructor), or Search Management courses.
+At this point, you may participate in further training in Swiftwater Rescue, Medical Rescue, or be asked to take training in Team Leader, Train-the-Trainer (GSAR Instructor), or Search Management courses.
 Any member must have the suitable skills and demeanor to participate in further training in the more advanced teams, or in a leadership role.